Silence is golden; security vs SEO?

 Loading the site’s 404 template

-When you request a URL on a WordPress site which is not a ‘real’ file, that request is routed to WordPress’ main
+When you request a URL on a WordPress site that is not a ‘real’ file, that request is routed to WordPress’ main

 index.php file.
 That then loads WordPress, which determines how the request should be handled.
 It’s at that point that we can load templates, and interact with stored values in the database.